shanti-jangam/simple-protocol-exchange-with-kubernetes-containers/README.md

 Conclusion:

 Broadly, this setup demonstrates the entire processing of containerizing, deploying, and exposing a client-server application while ensuring its scalability and visibility from outside using Kubernetes.

+# Part 2: Copying simple server into the container and expose it to the outside

+Objective:

+•	Opening a shell inside a Kubernetes pod.
+•	Copying the server script into the container.
+•	Running the server manually inside the container.
+•	Forwarding a port to expose the server externally.

+Step 1: Get pods
+kubectl get pods

+Step 2: Copying the server file into the container kubectl cp server.py <POD NAME>:/server.py

+Step 3: Open a shell into Kubernetes container
+This command gives an interactive shell session inside the running pod: kubectl exec --stdin --tty <POD NAME> -- /bin/bash

+Check whether your file is copied using the command: ls /

+Step 4: Running the server inside the container
+This will launch the HTTP server on port 8081 inside the container: python3 /<filename>

+Step 5: Forward the Container’s Port to the Host
+To access the server from outside the cluster, port forwarding is needed: kubectl port-forward pod/<POD NAME> 8000:8081
+This maps port 8081 inside the container to 8000 on the host machine.

+Step 6: Testing the server
+Test GET request:
+Response-
+{"message": "This is a GET response"}

+Test POST request:
+Response:
+{"response": "Hello, Test User!"}